tcodes0/react-known-props/README.md

 _Default: false._

-Whether to return only the React name of a prop, or the HTML name and the React name.
+Whether to return only the React prop, or the HTML prop and the React prop.
 In React, some HTML props are renamed to camelCase (e.g. `class` -> `className`) and using the HTML lowercase name will show a warning.
 The same happens with SVG.
 Since the warning can be educational this option is off by default.